IDS6145-18Spring/assignment-1-practice-designing-models-MarkusLoennig/README.md

-# Assignment1 - Practice Designing Models (Template)
+﻿# Assignment1 - Practice Designing Models (Template)

 > * Participant name: Markus Loennig
 > * Project Title: Motion Activated, Solar powered Technical solution for Electrically Redundant (MASTER) City Lighting
 ## General Introduction

-A **smart city** is an urban area that uses different types of electronic data collection sensors to supply information which is used to manage assets and resources efficiently.
+A very **smart city** is an urban area that uses different types of electronic data collection sensors to supply information which is used to manage assets and resources efficiently.

 ![Image of Smart City](images/smartcity.png)